816.792.2360

 Only recurring debts that appear on credit reports or documented obligations are typically included.

-Typical Debt to Income Guidelines for Refinancing
+Typical Debt-to-Income Guidelines for Refinancing

-Debt to income limits vary by loan program, but many refinance guidelines fall within common ranges.
+Debt-to-income limits vary by loan program, but many refinance guidelines fall within common ranges.

 • Conventional refinance programs often target DTI ratios below about 43 percent